Man falls to his death during Oasis concert at Wembley Stadium in London

 "Despite their efforts, the fan very sadly died.
 Our thoughts go out to his family, who have been informed and are being supported by specially trained police officers," the stadium said.

-Sunday's gig was Oasis's last London date of the band's 41-gig reunion world tour after 16 years of estrangement between the famously volatile Gallaghers.
+Sunday's gig was Oasis' last London date of the band's 41-show reunion world tour after 16 years of estrangement between the famously volatile Gallaghers.

 The tour has sold around 900,000 tickets, with the group heading to Edinburgh next before its international leg takes them to the United States, Japan, Australia and Brazil.